Team-Immersive-Intelligence/ImmersiveIntelligence/README.md

 - Licensed from: [Flan's Mod Team](https://github.com/FlansMods/FlansMod)

 OBJ based models use our proprietary **AMT** library, included in `client.util.amt` in this mod's source code.
-Some code and assets are automatically generated through .
+Some code and assets are automatically generated through [ModWorks](https://github.com/Team-Immersive-Intelligence/ModworksProcessor), our annotation processor.
 If you wish to use these libraries in your project, message [@Pabilo8](https://github.com/Pabilo8/).

 #### Please report any bugs you find in the ['Issues' tab](https://github.com/Team-Immersive-Intelligence/ImmersiveIntelligence/issues).
 Please don't do that on Curseforge / DM ^^.